dabzr/dabzr/README.md

 echo 👋 Hi, I’m @dylanabzr

-echo 👀 I’m interested in Linux, Programming, Backend, Infrastructure, DevOps and everything related to IT.
+echo 👀 I’m interested in Linux, Programming, Backend, Mobile Development and some other things

 echo 🌱 I’m currently learning Python, C, C++ and some other things.